The Best Albums of 2022

 Midnights by Taylor Swift

 Weyes Blood’s take on baroque pop is cinematic and ethereal, drawing heavy inspiration from ‘70s artists like Joni Mitchell and Carly Simon.
 Soft pianos and lush orchestration allow Blood’s warm vocals to take up space richly while remaining weightless and delicate.
 On the opening track, “It’s Not Just Me, It’s Everybody,” Blood sings about loneliness—at first on an individual level but then about the greater human experience—as subdued percussion and chamber harmonies grow into dazzling grandeur.
-Later, on “God Turn Me Into a Flower,” the album’s ethereal, hymn-like centerpiece, Blood employs a church organ, sparse synths, and nature sounds to create a melancholic atmosphere.
+On “God Turn Me Into a Flower,” the album’s ethereal, hymn-like centerpiece, Blood employs a church organ, sparse synths, and nature sounds to create a melancholic soundscape.
 The album’s gracefulness and beauty is consistent, with entrancing instrumental moments sprinkled between the more significant vocal-driven songs.
 With a vocal melody or without, Blood finds light in darkness, solace in shared loneliness, and originality in a nostalgic genre.

 The Forever Story by JID